Los Angeles Zoo: Campo Gorilla Reserve

-Campo Gorilla Reserve opened in November 2007 and features western lowland gorillas in a 1.5 acre complex.
-Guests can view the animals through two glass observation windows and three other locations.
+Campo Gorilla Reserve opened in November 2007 featuring western lowland gorillas in a 1.5 acre complex.
+Guests view the animals through two glass observation windows and three other locations.
 On January 18, 2020, an endangered western lowland gorilla was born at the Los Angeles Zoo, the first to be born there in over two decades.
 Plants in the exhibit include palms, pomegranates, and ferns.